erichocean/versor_example/README.md

 could have been built using any build system (Make, Bazel, etc). *All we care about now is the location of the built static archives and the include directories.*

-With Versor now build, you can compile the example Versor app using CMake:
+With Versor now built, you can compile the example Versor app using CMake:

     mkdir build
     cd build